grapestone5321/robond-perception/writeup_template.md

 - See [output_3.yaml](https://github.com/grapestone5321/robond-perception/blob/master/output/output_3.yaml)

-I add screenshots of output showing label markers in RViz to demonstrate my object recognition success rate in each of the three scenarios.
+I provide screenshots of output showing label markers in RViz to demonstrate my object recognition success rate in each of the three scenarios.
 My pipeline correctly identify 100% of objects in test1.world, 100% (5/5) in test2.world and 75% (6/8) in test3.world.

 test1.world: